generate_before_header

 About

-Ten Republican residents of Wisconsin attempted to subvert the results of the 2020 presidential election by submitting fake Electoral College documents to Congress as part of the Jan.
-6, 2021 certification process.
+Ten Republican Party leaders and other activists in Wisconsin attempted to subvert the results of the 2020 presidential election by submitting fake Electoral College documents to Congress as part of the January 6, 2021, certification process.

 According to the Wisconsin Examiner, then-Senate Majority Leader Scott Fitzgerald (R) reserved a room in the capitol for the Wisconsin fake electors to meet and sign their false votes.
 On May 17, 2022, two Democratic electors sued the 10 Republican fake electors for their role in the scheme.